vulcanize/message_board_solidity/README.md

 # Lottery Forum

 ## Deploying
-There are two contracts to deploy:
+There are three contracts to deploy:

+- Token
 - Forum
 - Lottery